fandora-network/docs/docs/edge/working-with-node/query-operator-info.md

 A functioning node is required in order to query any kind of operator information.

-With the Polygon Edge, node operators are in control and informed about what the node they're operating is doing.<br />
+With the fandora Edge, node operators are in control and informed about what the node they're operating is doing.<br />
 At any time, they can use the node information layer, built on top of gRPC, and get meaningful information - no log sifting required.

 :::note